EnricoMedini/license-plate-recognition/README.md

 # license-plate-recognition
-Documentation for a project to make a software that recognizes and prints license plates, made using Python, Tesseract OCR and OpenCV.
+Documentation for a project to make a software that recognizes and prints out license plates, made using Python, Tesseract OCR and OpenCV.

 Contains tips for ANPR, links to guides and tutorials.